Charleezy/maya/README.md

 ## Environment Setup

-Before running the application, you need to set up the following environment variables:
+Before running the application, you need to set up the following environment variables either through the console or in application.properties-local.yml:

 ```bash
 # Nomi API Configuration